Program notes

 • Exercitatio anatomica de motu cordis et sanguinis in animalibus

-• Exercitatio anatomica de motu cordis et sanguinis in animalibus (An anatomical study of the movement of heart and blood in animals) takes its title from William Harvey's 1628 treatise on the physiology and function of the circulatory system, an apt association for a beat-themed electronic music festival.
+• The title, translated from the Latin as “An anatomical study of the movement of heart and blood in animals,” is borrowed from William Harvey's 1628 treatise on the physiology and function of the circulatory system, an apt extra-musical reference for a work composed for a beat-themed electronic music festival (i.e. Noisefloor, sponsored by the Staffordshire University Music Technology department in 2015).
 The work unfolds against an ostinato of sampled human breathing and cardiac-inspired bass drum thumping, with dense and dissonant washes of sampled clarinet multiphonics and synthetic sounds suggesting a soundtrack to a cerebrovascular insult ("Get that human train wreck to the ICU, stat!")

 • Freud In Konzert